paramraghavan/serverless-py-alexa-skill/help/steps.md

 #see the model created
 sls alexa models

-# Create Endpoint, this has all our logic what to do when a invokation and intents  calls are made
+# Create Endpoint, this has all our logic what to do when a invocation and intents  calls are made
 # deploys lambda endpoint
 # to deploy and remove lambda you need to setup credentials token
 # configure credentials token, make sure u have an aws user created with appropriate permissions